 monday.com Work OS provides teams with the functionality required to execute seamless, productive brainstorming sessions.
 That’s true whether you’re working on a continuous improvement project or simply addressing challenges discovered in day-to-day processes.

 We make it easy for teams of all types and sizes to leverage tried-and-true project management and productivity tools to drive efficiencies, maximize work on great ideas, and keep communication clear and open.
-Start with our fishbone diagram to experience some of these benefits if you’re working to define root causes.
+Start with our Fishbone Diagram Template to experience some of these benefits if you’re working to define root causes.
+With it you can:

 Then check out some of our other project management templates.
 Whether you need an easy way to record project goals or conduct more specific root cause analyses, templates are great tools to start with.